stomp/stomp-spec/src/stomp-specification-1.2.md

 * sequential processing of frames (FIXME)

-* scope and uniqueness of transaction identifiers (FIXME)
+* scope and uniqueness of subscription and transaction identifiers (FIXME)

 ### Design Philosophy